pguse/ics4u-rust/notes/13-enums/enums.md

 Now the code should run without error.

-# Example - Enums that hold data
+# Example - An Enum that holds data

 In Rust, you can think of **enums** as a way to define a type by enumerating its possible variants, each of which can optionally store associated data.